-ICMR Study Finds High Incidence of Skin Cancer in Northern, Northeastern Regions of India
+Why Some Parts of India Have Higher Rates of Skin Cancer: Study

 Published in the Journal of Cancer Research and Therapeutics, the study analyzed data from the Population-Based Cancer Registry of India.
 It divided different regions of the country into six categories — the “North” comprised Delhi and Patiala; “South” included Bengaluru, Chennai, Kollam, and Thiruvananthapuram.
 Bhopal constituted the “Central” part; the “East” comprised Kolkata, the “West,” Mumbai, Nagpur, Pune, Ahmedabad, and Barshi.
 Lastly, the “Northeast” included Cachar District, Kamrup Urban, Manipur, Mizoram, Nagaland, Meghalaya, Sikkim, and Tripura).

-The authors classified skin cancer into two categories — melanoma and non-melanoma skin cancers. study-shows-higher-rates-of-skin-cancer-in-some-parts-of-india-heres-why
+The authors classified skin cancer, too, into two categories — melanoma and non-melanoma skin cancers.

 Melanoma is considered the “most serious type” of skin cancer and occurs when melanocytes or cells that color the skin become cancerous.
 Reportedly, India witnesses more than a million cases of melanoma per year.